Minimum-gain Pole Placement with Sparse Static Feedback

-In this subsection, we present two heuristic algorithms to obtain a sparse solution to the EAP (i.e. any sparse solution, which is not necessarily minimum-gain).
+In this subsection, we present two heuristic algorithms to obtain a sparse solution to the EAP (not necessarily minimum-gain).
 This involves finding a pair $(F,X)$ which satisfies the eigenvalue assignment and sparsity constraints \eqref{eq:eigv_assgn}, \eqref{eq:spar_const}.
 We begin with a result that combines these two constraints.

 \begin{lemma} \textbf{(Feasibility of $\mathbf{(F,X)}$)} An invertible matrix $X\in\mathbb{R}^{n \times n}$ satisfies \eqref{eq:eigv_assgn} and \eqref{eq:spar_const} if and only if

 Further, if \eqref{eq:spEAP_cond1} holds true, then the set of sparse feedback matrices that satisfy \eqref{eq:eigv_assgn} and \eqref{eq:spar_const} is given by